Que nadie sepa mi sufrir

-"Que nadie sepa mi sufrir" (/es/; "Let no one know my suffering"), also known as "Amor de mis amores" (/es/; "Love of my loves") is a song originally composed by Ángel Cabral that has been recorded by numerous Spanish language artists such as Alberto Castillo, Julio Jaramillo and María Dolores Pradera.
+"Que nadie sepa mi sufrir" (/es/; "Let no one know my suffering"), also known as "Amor de mis amores" (/es/; "Love of my loves") is an Argentine song originally composed by Ángel Cabral to lyrics by Enrique Dizeo.
+It has been recorded by numerous Spanish language artists such as Alberto Castillo, Julio Jaramillo and María Dolores Pradera.
 However, it is also known as "La Foule" (/fr/; "The Crowd"), a French language version with new lyrics written by Michel Rivgauche, popularized by famed French vocalist Édith Piaf and released in 1957.

 Origin

 The song "Que nadie sepa mi sufrir", was composed in 1936 by Ángel Cabral, with Spanish lyrics by Enrique Dizeo, both of Argentine origin, as a Peruvian waltz, also known as vals criollo ("creole waltz").
 It was a popular genre in Hispanic America between the 1930s and 1950s, and the song, initially covered by Argentine singer Hugo del Carril, became a regional hit.
 The song relates the story of a singer breaking off ties with an unfaithful lover, yet ashamed that others might find out about how much the singer is suffering.